What is a petition?

 What is in a petition?

 Petitions contain a request for action (called a "prayer").
 The request must ask the House of Assembly or government to do something that is within its constitutional powers.
 They can be either written or printed (not electronic) and signed by as few as one person.
 If there are three or more signatures, however, they must be on the first page with the prayer.
 The prayer should appear at the top of every page of a petition.
 There is no standard format.
 All petitions must bear original signatures.
 Photocopies of petitions or print-outs of Internet petitions are not acceptable.
 Similarly, boxes or bundles of printed e-mails are not accepted.
 The MLA presenting the petition is responsible for ensuring that its content is appropriate.
-He or she must also endorse the petition being presented to show which MLA tabled it, even if he or she does not agree with it.
+The MLA must also endorse the petition being presented to show which MLA tabled it, even if the MLA does not agree with it.

 How is a petition presented?